 Causes of Dental Problems

-There a number of poor hygiene habits that cause dental problems.
+There are a number of poor hygiene habits that cause dental problems.
 These are

 Smoking or using tobacco products causes stains on the teeth that can become tartar.
 Poor brushing habits or not brushing your teeth can cause toothache and teeth sensitivity.